WELCOME TO

 TO TI 2N335

-satellite, was launched in February 1958, it carried aloft radiation
+U.S. earth satellite, was launched in February 1958, it carried aloft

-detection circuitry designed by Dr. George Ludwig – he used the newly
+radiation detection circuitry designed by Dr. George Ludwig – he used the

-released TI 2N335 silicon grown junction transistor type for this unique
+newly released TI 2N335 silicon grown junction transistor type for this

-military uses of transistors was the Polaris missile program, which was
+large scale military uses of transistors was the Polaris missile program,

-initiated in 1956.
-The initial versions of guidance computer used discrete
+which was initiated in 1956.
+The initial versions of guidance computer

-transistor components, such as the R212.
-This high reliability germanium
+used discrete transistor components, such as the R212.
+This high

-device was supplied to the Polaris program by TI throughout the 1960s.
+reliability germanium device was supplied to the Polaris program by TI

-transistors manufactured by Western Electric in the 1950s.
-These are
+commercial transistors manufactured by Western Electric in the 1950s.

-historic devices and represent an important aspect of early transistor
+These are historic devices and represent an important aspect of early

 LINK